 Sumit is as a Resident Fellow at the CCLE.
 He is a graduate from National Law School of India University, Bangalore and was a Core Team Member (CTM) with India’s one of the leading political consultancy firm.
 He has done a project with Ernst and Young on land availability in the state of Jharkhand.
 The same consisted of overviewing legislative framework in the state and make recommendation to the client for land availability in order to improve Ease of Doing Business (EoDB) ranking.
 He has also been associated with Vidhi Centre for Legal Policy to work on Supreme Court constitutional bench judgments in terms of unanimous and divided opinions.
 He likes to deal with the interface between law and policy and its impact on governance and politics.
 He has completed a dissertation on Indian competition law and economics and has written extensively on topics like overlap between sectoral and competition regulator, enforcement of competition laws and optimum utilization of resources.
 He can be contacted at email@example.com.

 Pragati is a Resident Fellow at the CCLE.
+She has been engaging in development projects in partnership with state governments as a consultant at the World Bank Group, Delhi.
+As a research assistant at the Institute for Social and Economic Change, Pragati has been a part of projects focussed on economic and social policy on topics of political economy, labor, employment and skill development.
+Previously, she has worked with Teach for India (TFI) and was responsible for developing fellow leadership, creating city strategic plan of support and building school government relationship.
+As a part of MPP course, she did her fieldwork with Shiksha Anne Kalyan Samaj in Amreli, Gujarat studying the alternative judicial redressal platform for women identified as Nari adalats.
+She has also engaged with Action Aid India on a project to promote participation of children in urban governance, which is in alignment with the core principle of the Convention on the Rights of the Child (CRC).
 She graduated with a Mathematics degree from Hindu college, University of Delhi before joining Master of Public Policy (MPP) at National Law School of India University, Bangalore.
-She worked with Teach for India (TFI) for three years and was responsible for developing fellow leadership, creating city strategic plan of support and building school government relationship.
-As a part of MPP course, she did her fieldwork with Shiksha Anne Kalyan Samaj in Amreli, Gujarat on alternative judicial redressal for women such as Nari adalats.
-She was also been engaged with Action Aid India on a project to promote participation of children in urban governance, which is in alignment with the core principle of the Convention on the Rights of the Child (CRC).
-She is currently working on her dissertation to understand the implications of scheme of universal basic income in the Indian context.
 She can be contacted at firstname.lastname@example.org.

 Sagar is a practising Advocate based in Bengaluru.
 He works as a Consultant to the CCLE and facilitated its incorporation.
 He has a diverse portfolio, appearing before the Hon’ble High Court of Karnataka, Karnataka Appellate Tribunal, Central Administrative Tribunal, Debt Recovery Tribunal, State and District Consumer Forums, in addition to having multitude of cases in the City Civil & Sessions Courts as well as the Metropolitan Magistrate Courts.
 He has dealt with, inter-alia, matters pertaining to Intellectual Property, Service Law, Economic Offences and the NDPS Act.
 He also undertakes due diligence and compliance in relation to Immovable Property and Company Law.
 Always up for challenges, Sagar can be contacted at email@example.com.